 With the aim of making our website more interactive, we leveraged Sass, a professional grade CSS extension language for easy customization of our webpages.
 Sass enabled us to achieve a stable, powerful, elegant and dazzling design.

-Also, in an effort to speed up the development process and to efficiently reuse various UI components, we implemented Material Design principles and guidelines for Angular - Angular Material.
+Also, in an effort to speed up the development process and to efficiently reuse various UI components, we implemented Material Design principles and guidelines to make Angular 7 SEO Friendly - Angular Material.
 This way we optimized the coding and UI components such as: form controls (input, select, checkbox, etc.) and navigation patterns (menus, accordion and toolbar).

 Stunning animation view for Angular using Lottie

 In our website, we have used animation in prominent places to bring out immersive effect.
 For some of these animations, our developers have written code by themselves and for others, we have used a new open source tool called Lottie.
 With this tool, we exported animations from “After Effects” as JSON code, which helped our App developers and motion designers to place animations effortlessly.

 Lottie uses bodymovin, an Adobe After Effects plugin, to take the animation from After Effects and spits out all the required code with bodymovin.js file.
 It provided the following benefits: